VSV Case Confirmed in Dolores County

-According to updated information, as of August 8th, the Colorado Department of Agriculture has increased the number of counties with confirmed cases of vesicular stomatitis (VSV) from seventeen to twenty Colorado counties.
+According to updated information, as of August 30th, the Colorado Department of Agriculture has increased the number of counties with confirmed cases of vesicular stomatitis (VSV) to thirty-two Colorado counties.

 - La Plata